Non-Markovian dynamics of generation of bound states in the continuum via single-photon scattering: Results

-Figure~\ref{fig:dynamics}(a-b) show the results of the MPS simulation of such scattering dynamics, obtained over a lattice of $10^3$ collision units, by setting the collisional coarse-graining time $\Delta t$ equal to $4\times 10^{-2}\gamma^{-1}$, and the truncation error equal to $10^{-4}$.
+We start by considering the ideal case of infinite detuning, in which the qubits are entirely screened from the field for $t<t_0$.
+Figure~\ref{fig:dynamics}(a-b) show the results of the MPS simulation of such scattering dynamics, obtained over a lattice of $10^3$ collision units, by setting the collisional coarse-graining time $\Delta t$ equal to $4\times 10^{-2}\gamma^{-1}$, and the truncation error in the state vector norm at the end of the time evolution equal to $10^{-4}$.
 The plots show the evolution of the average photons number at each point of the $x$ axis, i.e. $\langle n(x)\rangle\equiv \langle c^{\dagger}(x) c(x)\rangle$ obtained for an odd and even resonance respectively.
 The data show the process of standing-wave buildup between the qubits while reaching the long-time limit where it assumes a clear sinusoidal profile (see the insets), as expected from Eq.~\eqref{eq:BIC_m}.
-The photon wavefunction that does not remain trapped in the stationary wave, is mostly transmitted forming the two main wave fronts (bright lines) that eventually reach the system's edges.
-The plots show also the presence of a pair of less intense wavefronts (shaded lines) due to the partial reflection of the incoming wavepackets.
+The transmitted photon amplitude forms the two main propagating wavefronts, followed with delay~$\tau$ by less intense wavefronts due to the partial reflection of the incoming field.
 These reflected wavepackets travel towards the edges with a retardation from the main wavefronts equal to the delay~$\tau$ and in the long-time limit (inset) form the two small bumps picked at distance $d$ from each edge.